 Rubber boot liners or rubber car mats

-A standard boot liner that covers whole boot (not normally made of rubber)
+A standard boot liner that covers the whole boot (not normally made of rubber)

-Picture of rubber mat sometimes called rubber boot liner
+Picture of a rubber mat (sometimes called rubber boot liner)

-Rubber car mats (also known as rubber boot mats) are designed to protect the floor of your boot.
-Unlike other boot liner designs, rubber car mats only protect the floor and not the sides of your car.
+Rubber car mats are designed to protect the floor of your boot.
+However, unlike other boot liner designs, they don’t protect the sides.

-Rubber is a hardwearing material that protects against acid, oil and other chemicals.
-It’s also waterproof and UV-resistant.
+Rubber is a hard-wearing material that protects against acid, oil and other chemicals.
+It’s also waterproof and doesn’t fade in UV light.

-Most rubber car mats come with a repeated upper design and raised for anti-slip purposes.
-This helps prevent items for slipping around in the boot and causing damage.
+Most rubber car mats come with a raised, patterned design to stop items slipping around in the boot and causing damage.

 The main benefits:

-- Provide protection against oil, dirt and UV sunlight
+- Provide protection against oil, dirt and UV light

 - Easy to fit and remove